zuyicai/SI507-HW6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

-Because in original code, we already create the function handleClick, and onclick is the instance of the function.
-When we click the wow-button, we create onclick and it will alert "hello".
+Because in original code, we already created the function `handleClick()`, and when we click the wow-button, we will call the function and that function will create a text box containing `hello!`.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**